 Some of us dream about traveling.
 Others look forward to reading books, visiting grandkids and tending to gardens.
 But there's one thing that unites our respective retirement dreams: the need for money.

 How much?
-As a general rule, financial experts recommend individuals amass enough to replace at least 70 percent of their pre-retirement income once they retire.
+As a general rule, financial experts recommend individuals amass enough to replace at least 70 percent of their pre-retirement income each year once they retire.
 For someone who makes $50,000 per year, that's $35,000.

-That means it's up to you to save.
+So it's up to you to save.
 Even if you intend to live like a monk, be aware it's not the fun stuff -- like endless golf rounds -- that adds up; health care expenses drive up retirement costs for most people.

 The bottom line: The more you save, the more stable and happy your retirement will be, whether you're jetting off to Rome or pruning petunias at home.